-- 49) In exceptional circumstances, the stewards or race director may give instructions to competitors by means of special circulars in accordance with the Code.
-These circulars will be distributed to all competitors who must acknowledge receipt. - 50) All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted on the official notice board. - Any decision or communication concerning a particular competitor must be given to him within twenty five minutes of such decision, and receipt must be acknowledged.
+49) The stewards or race director may give instructions to competitors by means of special circulars in accordance with the Code.
+These circulars will be distributed to all competitors who must acknowledge receipt.

+- 50) All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted on the official notice board. - Any decision or communication concerning a particular competitor must be given to him within twenty five minutes of such decision, and receipt must be acknowledged.